 At some point, most carriers start looking for a bank loan or alternate ways to get load payments faster.
 That’s when freight factoring and the quick pay option come up.
 But, what are they, and how can you tell which is right for you?

 Full disclosure, we offer both options at Charter Capital, but that also means we don’t have any skin in the game.
 All that matters to us is that you find a solution that works for you.
 We’ll give you a breakdown of both below.

 Quickpay is a cash flow accelerant that some brokers offer.
 Instead of waiting for payment, the broker provides cash advances to carriers in exchange for a discount.
 The discount amount varies and is usually somewhere between one and five percent of the full invoice amount.
 The timeframe may also vary.
 Some brokers will do same-day funding, and others will take several days to a week or more to pay you.

 It’s worth noting that many brokers struggle with cash flow issues too.
-They’re stuck waiting for shippers to pay and need to get your invoices covered at the same time.
+They’re stuck waiting for shippers to pay and need to get your invoices covered simultaneously.
 This is where Charter Capital’s quickpay services come in.
 We offer factoring services for freight brokers and can quickpay their carriers.

 Benefits of Quickpay